 The Botanical colors are sustainably derived, renewable, harmlessly biodegradable, and non-toxic.
 We use a water-efficient garment dyeing method and any remaining wastewater is non-toxic.

-These dyes can help transform the way we use colorants in everyday products and encourage the shift towards a more responsible system of production and consumption.
+These dyes can help transform the way we use colorants in everyday products, RE-imagine our approach to creation thus reducing waste, and encourage the shift towards a more responsible system of production and consumption.